queen-of-code/alexa-recipe-app/README.md

 4. API references

 # Build and Test
-TODO: Describe and show how to build your code and run the tests.
+Make sure you run the build.
+It tests your change for you!
+You should write new tests.

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.